vitorbeltrao/populate_database/README.md

     * `data_transform.py`: Python module for transforming the raw data into a format that can be loaded into the PostgreSQL database.
     * `data_load.py`: Python module for loading the transformed data into the PostgreSQL database.

+* `tests/`: directory that contains the tests for the functions that are in `components/`.

+    * `test_collector.py`: Unit tests for the functions of the respective component.
+    * `test_transform.py`: Unit tests for the functions of the respective component.
+    * `test_load.py`: Unit tests for the functions of the respective component.
+    * `conftest.py`: File where the fixtures were created to feed the unit tests.

 * `.env`: File containing environment variables used in the project.
 ***